Blog post

 So, while someone is born with the APOL1 high-risk mutations, they may not actually get kidney disease, or they may not get it until they are older.

-No. While the major causes of kidney disease – including diabetes, hypertension (high blood pressure) and heart disease – can be impacted by diet, APOL1-mediated kidney disease is not.
+No. While the major causes of kidney disease – including diabetes, hypertension (high blood pressure) and heart disease – can be impacted by nutrition, APOL1-mediated kidney disease is not.
 Typically, APOL1-mediated kidney disease is triggered by an illness, infection, inflammation or even specific medicines in a person who carries two copies of the APOL1 gene mutations.

 If you have the APOL1 mutations, are you destined to develop kidney disease?